chris1610/sidetable/README.md

 build custom accessors using some of pandas relatively new API.
 I am hopeful this can serve as a model for other projects whether open source or just for your own usage.

-Finally, the solutions in sidetable are heavily based on three sources:
+The solutions in sidetable are heavily based on three sources:

 - This [tweet thread](https://twitter.com/pmbaumgartner/status/1235925419012087809) by Peter Baumgartner
 - An [excellent article](https://opendatascience.com/frequencies-and-chaining-in-python-pandas/)
   by Steve Miller that lays out many of the code concepts incorporated into sidetable.
 - Ted Petrou's [post](https://medium.com/dunder-data/finding-the-percentage-of-missing-values-in-a-pandas-dataframe-a04fa00f84ab)
-  on finding the percentage of Missing Values in a DataFrame.
+  on finding the percentage of missing values in a DataFrame.

 I very much appreciate the work that all three authors did to point me in this direction.